 - 1. A delegating physician shall assure that there is a timely medical record for all patient contacts with either the delegatee or with the delegating physician.
 The medical record prepared by a delegatee shall conform to generally accepted standards of medical practice for recordkeeping. - 2.
 A delegating physician shall review the care provided to every patient who is treated by the delegatee.
 The delegating physician shall demonstrate that he or she has reviewed the care provided to the patient by reviewing each entry in the patient's medical record.
 The delegating physician shall initial and date the medical record at the time he or she reviews the record. - 3.
-A delegating physician shall review the care provided to patients pursuant to his or her delegated authority within fourteen seven days of the date that the care was provided. - 4.
-When the delegated medical services by delegatees occur in the context of a same-day encounter with the delegating physician and the delegating physician has been personally involved in care of the patient, the delegating physician's own documentation of the encounter shall be adequate to meet the requirements for chart review, and the delegating physician need not co-sign any entries made by the delegatee.

-D. Written Agreement between Delegating Physician and Delegatee

-- 1. The delegating physician and the delegate must have a written agreement documenting and detailing the relationship.
+A delegating physician shall review the care provided to patients pursuant to his or her delegated authority within fourteen days of the date that the care was provided. - 4.
+When the delegated medical services by delegatees occur in the context of a same-day encounter with the delegating physician and the delegating physician has been personally involved in the care of the patient, the delegating physician's own documentation of the encounter shall be adequate to meet the requirements for chart review, and the delegating physician need not co-sign any entries made by the delegatee. - D. Written Agreement between Delegating Physician and Delegatee - 1.
+The delegating physician and the delegatee must have a written agreement documenting and detailing the relationship.

 This written agreement is attached in Appendix A of these Rules.
-The written agreement as set forth in Appendix A must be available to the public at the site where the delegated medical services are performed. - 2.
-The delegating physician must maintain a list of all delegatees to whom the physician has delegated medical services.
+The written agreement as set forth in Appendix A must be available to the public at the site where the delegated medical services are performed.